koodjal kaleepa kwobitj-abiny

 Have a craft or material culture that's local and special to your community?

-Let me help you record it for future generations and begin to take active steps to revive the sleeping craft knowledge.
+We can help record it for future generations and begin to take active steps to revive the sleeping craft knowledge.

 More-than-human & Environmental Anthropology

-I am especially passionate about this growing field of anthropology and am happy to collaborate with both Indigenous and non-Indigenous groups on projects.
+We are especially passionate about this growing field of anthropology and are happy to project manage or collaborate with both Indigenous and non-Indigenous groups on environmental and geological projects.

 LGBTQIA+ friendly anthropologist